Nightfall1988/trodo/README.md

 4. Make currency import with this command:
     - php artisan currencies:update

-5. Enter command to start server:
+5. Enter command to start the server:
     - php artisan serve

 The project should be set up at this point.